abekele0413/site/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 ### Firewall support:
 * Monitoring and management of network firewalls
-* Customized patching, rollback capabilities and iOS Updates
+* Customized patching, rollback capabilities, and iOS Updates
 * Problem, incident, and change management
-* Configuration changes on behalf of customer
+* Configuration changes on behalf of the customer
 * Performance monitoring and tuning
 * Configuration and support of IPsec-compliant VPNs
 * Configuration and maintenance of firewall policies to restrict access to environments